kasturidd/Research-Paper-Approach-to-Efficiently-Choose-Machine-Learning-Algorithms-and-Performance-Measures/README.md

-# Research-Paper-Approach-to-Efficiently-Choose-Machine-Learning-Algorithms-and-Performance-Measures
+# Approach-to-Efficiently-Choose-Machine-Learning-Algorithms-and-Performance-Measures | Research Paper
-This research presents a streamlined approach to selecting machine learning algorithms and performance metrics based on business needs, constraints, and desired outcomes.
-It minimizes redundant effort by focusing on optimal choices from the start, saving time and improving model relevance.
+This research introduces a time-saving approach to selecting machine learning algorithms and performance measures tailored to specific business requirements, hardware constraints, and desired outcomes.
+Instead of testing multiple algorithms blindly, the method emphasizes understanding the problem, data, and constraints to identify the optimal algorithm and performance metrics.
+This approach streamlines the model development process, reduces redundant effort, and ensures that evaluation focuses on metrics most relevant to the use case.

+Key topics: Algorithm selection, performance optimization, data preprocessing, and evaluation metrics.